rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-a-pod-security-policy/_index.md

 **Result:** The PSP is applied to the cluster and any projects within the cluster.

->**Note:** After you assign a PSP to a cluster, it is not applied to any workloads already running in the cluster.
-To apply your PSP to existing workloads, clone the workloads.
+>**Note:** Any workloads that are already running in a cluster are exempt from PSPs assigned afterwards.
+If you want to apply the PSP to workloads that are already running, we recommend cloning the workloads (or upgrading them, if an upgrade is available).
+Delete any stale workloads that remain.

 ## Project Creation: Adding a Pod Security Policy